Some poinsettias displayed in a corner (5)

 'some poinsettias displayed' is the wordplay.

-'INSET' is hidden within 'poinsettias displayed'.
+'INSET' can be found hidden inside 'poinsettias displayed'.

 'in' is the link.